barisbozkurt/auto-assess-rhythm-imitation/ML_experiments/siamese/README.md

 * audio_path_ref_per: : Database directory for reference files.

 If onset features are fed into Siamese network, then the features can be obtained using the codes under ../data_processing folder.
 Or, onset labels could be fed into the network.
-Moreover, Siamese network can use the onset points obtained with experiments/train_onset.py.
-This code implements DNN-based onset detection in the paper.
+Moreover, Siamese network can use the onset points obtained with experiments/train_onset.py. experiments/train_onset.py implements DNN-based onset detection in the paper.

 We train DNN-based onset detection with spectrogram features.
 Spectrogram can be obtained using compute_spectrogram method in utils.py.